Teaching Associate Professor

 During my doctoral training, I conducted five months of ethnographic fieldwork in two large Danish multinational companies in Tokyo, and spent a total of one year as a visiting researcher at Keio University (Yokohama) and Hitotsubashi University (Tokyo) between 2019-2022 supported by three doctoral mobility grants from the Scandinavia Japan Sasakawa Foundation.

-As a management and organizational studies scholar, she is particularly interested in the field of biculturalism and bilingualism; the role of boundary-spanners and bicultural bridges in organizations and how they contribute or not to knowledge transfer and innovation.
-She positions herself within the field of language-sensitive research within the broader field of international business and management.
-In her dissertation, she draws upon qualitative methods such as grounded theory, case studies, and ethnography including semi-structured interviews and participant observation.
+As a cross-disciplinary scholar at the intersection between cross-cultural management and organization studies, I am particularly interested in the growing field of international business research in biculturalism and bilingualism; the role of boundary-spanners and bicultural bridges in organizations and how they contribute or not to knowledge transfer and innovation.
+I position myself within the field of language-sensitive research within the broader field of international business and management.
+In my dissertation, I draw upon qualitative methods such as grounded theory, case studies, and ethnography including semi-structured interviews and participant observation.

-Kristina Kazuhara is the course coordinator and lecturer at CCRS' Japanese language courses that cater to students enrolled in the International Business in Asia Programme at Copenhagen Business School.
+Kristina Kazuhara is the course coordinator and lecturer at CCRS' Japanese language courses that cater to electives students from Copenhagen Business School.

 Primary fields of research

 International Business and Management; organizational studies; culturally sensitive research; knowledge transfer; biculturalism; bilingualism; cross-cultural boundary spanning.